joetan79/stakewars-iii/challenges/challenge_5.md

 * Set "xxxx.factory.shardnet.near" value (where xxxx is your pool name) to "account_id"
 * Change "private_key" to "secret_key"

-> Note: The account_id must match the staking pool contract's name you will create.
+> Note: The account_id must match the contract's name of staking pool which will create.

 File content should look like that at the end:
 ```